cryptomator/docs/source/security/architecture.rst

 To maximize compatibility, we need to make sure the ciphertext names don't exceed a length of 255 chars.
 As some cloud sync services might want to add a suffix to a file in case of conflicts, we decided to use at most 220 chars.

-If a encrypted name (including its ``.c9r`` extension) exceeds these 220 chars, we will instead create a directory named after its much shorter SHA-1 hash and the ``.c9s`` extension.
+If an encrypted name (including its ``.c9r`` extension) exceeds these 220 chars, we will instead create a directory named after its much shorter SHA-1 hash and the ``.c9s`` extension.
 Additionally we will create a reverse-mapping file named ``name.c9s`` containing the original file inside of this directory.

 .. code-block:: js